IgniteUI/help-topics/topics/02_Controls/Editors/06_igCheckBoxEditor/01_igCheckboxEditor_Styling_and_Theming.md

 |metadata|
 -->

-# igCheckBoxEditor Styling and Theming
+# igCheckboxEditor Styling and Theming

 In this topic we are going to see how to customize the `igCheckboxEditor`.